sensebox/sensebox.github.io/_projects/en/2020-03-06-TTN-Mapper.md

 {% include image.html image=page.image8 %}

-Add the `Send as Cayenne Payload` Block and send a `Latitude, Longitute and Altitude` Message.
+Add the `Send as Cayenne Payload` Block and send a `Latitude, Longitute and Altitude` message.
 Insert the corresponding GPS block here.
 You don't need to change the channel.

 Compile the sketch and upload it to the senseBox MCU.
 The senseBox should now look for GPS data and transmit them to TTN which forwards them to TTN Mapper.